 No, you don’t need to at all!
 Zucchini skin is pretty tender, and you won’t notice it at all in the bread.

-- 1½ tablespoon egg replacer whisked with 4 tablespoon water
+- 1½ tbsp egg replacer - whisked with 4 tbsp water

 - 1 cups white sugar

 - ½ cup vegetable oil - I used sunflower

 - 1 cups zucchini - peeled raw grated zucchini

 - ½ cup chocolate - cut into shavings or use chocolate chips

 - Beat the egg replacer until light and foamy.